sparna-git/Sparnatural/README.md

 "iconPath":  "<span style='font-size: 170%;' >&nbsp;<i class='fas fa-user'></i></span>",
 ```

-## How to integrate SimSemSearch in a webpage
+## How to integrate Sparnatural in a webpage

 Have a look at `index.html` to see how the component is integrated in a webpage.